mangalam-research/wed/README.rst

 Testing
 =======

-Javascript
+JavaScript
 ----------

-Javascript tests are of two types:
+JavaScript tests are of two types:

 * Runnable outside a browser.
 We run these inside Node.js.